🚀 Fauna Architectural Overview White Paper: Learn how Fauna's database engine scales with zero ops required

 The definition of a document database

 Like relational databases, we can think of the document database category in terms of the attribute describing the name as well as other attributes ascribed to the category.
-Fundamentally, a document database is a database that stores data in unstructured documents (usually in JSON format) that are accessed by key.
+Fundamentally, a document database is a database that stores data in unstructured documents (usually in JSON format) that are accessed by key or through indexes that cover document properties.
+Documents store objects in their native form which removes the need for an ORM, which typically leads to increased developer productivity and better query performance due to the lack of translation from one format to another.

 Another more general property of document databases is that they are usually distributed systems that can scale horizontally but are architected to trade consistency for scalability, which means that they fall back to eventual consistency and aren’t able to make ACID guarantees.